-'Return on average tangible shareholders' equity' Statutory profit after tax attributable to ordinary equity holders of the parent, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity excluding non-controlling interests and other equity instruments, adjusted for the deduction of intangible assets and goodwill.
+'Return on average tangible shareholders' equity' Annualised profit after tax attributable to ordinary equity holders of the parent, as a proportion of average shareholders' equity excluding non-controlling interests and other equity instruments adjusted for the deduction of intangible assets and goodwill.

-'Return on average allocated tangible shareholders' equity' Statutory profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average allocated tangible shareholders' equity.
+'Return on average allocated tangible equity' Annualised profit after tax attributable to ordinary equity holders of the parent, as a proportion of average allocated tangible equity.

-'Risk Appetite' The level of risk that Barclays is prepared to accept whilst pursuing its business strategy, recognising a range of possible outcomes as business plans are implemented.
+'Risk appetite' The level of risk that Barclays is prepared to accept whilst pursuing its business strategy, recognising a range of possible outcomes as business plans are implemented.

 'Risk weighted assets (RWAs)' A measure of a bank's assets adjusted for their associated risks.
-Risk weightings are established in accordance with the Basel rules as implemented by CRD IV and local regulators.
+Risk weightings are established in accordance with the Basel rules as implemented by CRR and local regulators.